-This may involve assault, battery, hitting, punching, shoving, or using restraints inappropriately to keep the individual from moving.
+Some forms of elderly physical abuse may involve assault, battery, hitting, punching, shoving, or using restraints inappropriately to keep the individual from moving.

-It can occur at any age and may happen regularly, or just once.
+This form of abuse can occur at any age and may happen regularly, or just once.
 Physical elder abuse can be hard to recognize, given the nature of assisted living facilities and nursing homes.

 Maltreatment of the Elderly